lurchmath/lde/docs/phaseN-archive.md

    someone else.
- * Thus every node in the Facade hierarchy is a generic Facade node, storing a dictionary of attributes given to it at construction time, which are precisely the external attributes for that node.
+ * Thus every node in the Facade hierarchy is a generic Facade node, storing a dictionary of attributes given to it at construction time, which are precisely the attributes for that node.
  * These attributes will have been communicated to the LDE when the Facade node was constructed, and the LDE can use them to figure out how to create a corresponding Structure node on the LDE side (or any